Because the statute database is maintained primarily for legislative drafting purposes,

 and comment period of no less than 30 days on the Department's website with final rules remaining available on the Department's website.

-The rules on payment resolutions shall include, but not be limited to:
+The rules on payment resolutions shall include, but

 (A) the extension of the timely filing period;